"Juneteenth": Republicans End Slavery, and a pivotal incident two days after Lincoln's Day of Fasting - American Minute with Bill Federer

 Some slaveholders ... ignored the statutes for economic reasons, realizing that literate slaves could handle record-keeping ...
 Prohibitions were also ignored by pious masters who wanted their slaves to read the Bible."

-The Democrat Party has a history of supporting slavery of blacks, passing Black Codes and Jim Crow laws, enforcing segregation, intimidating black voters, prohibiting blacks from learning to read and write, making it a crime for blacks to own weapons, and even participating in the KKK.
+Democrat state legislatures passed Black Codes and Jim Crow laws, enforcing segregation, intimidating black voters, prohibiting blacks from learning to read and write, making it a crime for blacks to own weapons.
+Democrat southerners participated in the KKK.

-The Republican Party was the first major political party to have the abolition of slavery in its party platform, June 18, 1856:
+The Republican Party was the first major political party to have abolition of slavery in its party platform, June 18, 1856:

-"This Convention of Delegates ... are opposed to ... the extension of Slavery into Free Territory ...
+"This Convention of Delegates ... are opposed to ... the extension of slavery into Free Territory ...

-With our Republican fathers, we hold it to be a self-evident truth, that all men are endowed with the inalienable right to life, liberty, and the pursuit of happiness, and that the primary object and ulterior design of our Federal Government were to secure these rights to all persons ...
+With our Republican fathers, we hold it to be a self-evident truth, that 'all men are endowed with the inalienable right to life, liberty, and the pursuit of happiness,' and that the primary object and ulterior design of our Federal Government were to secure these rights to all persons ...

 ...
-Our Republican fathers ... abolished Slavery in all our National Territory -- with the Northwest Ordinance -- ...
+Our Republican fathers ... abolished Slavery in all our National Territory -- (with the Northwest Ordinance) -- ...

 It becomes our duty to maintain this provision ... against all attempts to violate it for the purpose of establishing Slavery ...
 We deny the authority of Congress ... to give legal existence to Slavery ...